timescale/docs/timescaledb/getting-started/create-cagg/create-cagg-basics.md

 # Creating continuous aggregates

-Now that you've been introduced to continuous aggregates, let's create one.
+Now that you've been introduced to continuous aggregates, create your own continuous aggregate from your data.

-## Step 1: Create aggregate query to use for generating continuous aggregate
+## Step 1: Create an aggregate query to use in your continuous aggregate

-In this tutorial, we use stock price data.
-A popular aggregate pattern many individuals use for analyzing stock data is called a [candlestick][candlestick].
-Generally, candelstick charts use four different aggregations over a one day period.
+For this tutorial, you have stock price data.
+A popular aggregate pattern used for analyzing stock data is called a [candlestick][candlestick].
+Generally, candlestick charts use 4 different aggregations over a 1-day period:

-The breakdown is as follows:
 * `high`: highest stock price of the day
 * `open`: opening stock price of the day
 * `close`: closing stock price of the day
 * `low`: lowest stock price of the day

-For this use case, the [`time_bucket()`][time-bucket] function interval will be one day.
+For this use case, the [`time_bucket()`][time-bucket] function interval will be 1 day.
 The `high` and `low` values can be found by using the PostgreSQL [`MAX()`][max] and [`MIN()`][min] functions.
-Then finally, the `open` and `close` values can be found by using the [`first()`][first] and [`last()`][last] functions respectively.
+Finally, the `open` and `close` values can be found by using the [`first()`][first] and [`last()`][last] functions.

 ```sql
 SELECT